Jon Bon Jovi

 John Francis Bongiovi Jr. (born March 2, 1962), known professionally as Jon Bon Jovi, is an American singer, songwriter, guitarist, and actor.
 He is best known as the founder and frontman of the rock band Bon Jovi, which was formed in 1983.
 He has released 16 studio albums with his band as well as two solo albums.

 In the 1990s, Bon Jovi started an acting career, starring in the films Moonlight and Valentino, The Leading Man, Little City, Homegrown, Pay It Forward, U-571 and Cry Wolf and appearing on television in shows such as Sex and the City, 30 Rock, Ally McBeal, and The West Wing.

 Bon Jovi was inducted into the Songwriters Hall of Fame in 2009.
-In 2012, he ranked number 50 on the list of Billboard magazine's "Power 100", a ranking of "The Most Powerful and Influential People in the Music Business".
+In 2012, he ranked number 50 among Billboard magazine's "Power 100", a ranking of "The Most Powerful and Influential People in the Music Business".

 Bon Jovi is a founder and former majority owner of an Arena Football League team, the Philadelphia Soul.

 Early life

 John Francis Bongiovi Jr. was born in Perth Amboy, New Jersey.
 His father John Francis Bongiovi Sr. (born 1930) was a barber and a former Marine.
 His mother Carol (née Sharkey; 1940–2024), also a former Marine, was a florist and Playboy Bunny.
-His father was of Italian and Slovak ancestry; the name Bongiovi comes from Sciacca, Sicily.
+His father was of Italian and Slovak ancestry: his great grandmother Alžbeta Jacko hailed from Košická Belá in present-day Slovakia and the name Bongiovi comes from Sciacca, Sicily.
 His mother was of German and Russian descent.
-In an interview about his family tree, Bon Jovi stated, "I’m not a blood relative of Frank Sinatra, but I’ve always loved that rumour.
-Who wouldn’t want to be related to the man?"
+In an interview about his family tree, Bon Jovi stated, "I'm not a blood relative of Frank Sinatra, but I've always loved that rumour.
+Who wouldn't want to be related to the man?"

 Bon Jovi was raised Catholic.
 During the height of Beatlemania, his mother became a fervent admirer of The Beatles and dreamed that her son would achieve similar fame.
 To instill in him a love of music, she gave him his first guitar at the age of seven.
 Although Bongiovi received some lessons, he never enjoyed them and eventually abandoned the guitar in the basement.
 "I liked the sound it made falling down the stairs more than any of those boring lessons," he later stated.
 He attended St. Joseph High School in Metuchen, New Jersey, during his freshman and sophomore years.
 He later transferred to Sayreville War Memorial High School in Parlin, New Jersey.

 At 15, he attended a Bruce Springsteen concert with his friends, and it was then that he knew what he wanted to do for the rest of his life.
 He resumed his guitar lessons with a new teacher, Al Parinello, who was very demanding but also instilled in him a passion for music.
 Jon Bon Jovi later recalled the importance of those lessons and acknowledged that they were one of the best things that had ever happened to him.
-When Parinello passed away in 1995, the vocalist carved the initials AP into his acoustic guitar in honor of his mentor, something he continued to do for many years.
+When Parinello died in 1995, Bon Jovi carved the initials AP into his acoustic guitar in honor of his mentor, something he continued to do for many years.